nanos-world/docs/versioned_docs/version-latest/core-concepts/packages/compatibility-versions.md

 end)
 ```

-And then, in the hypothetical update 9.99 the API changes and make `HTTP.RequestSync` to become `HTTP.Request` and `HTTP.Request` to become `HTTP.RequestAsync`.
+And then, in the hypothetical update `9.99` the API changes and make `HTTP.RequestSync` to become `HTTP.Request` and `HTTP.Request` to become `HTTP.RequestAsync`.
 I.e. you need to update your code to use `HTTP.RequestAsync` now, this is a breaking change as the new functions uses the same name as before.

-With compatibility version, your code can keep working as it was before this update, for that, in your Package.toml you just need to make sure it's `compatibility_version` is set to a version lower than `9.99` (i.e. `9.98`).
+With compatibility version, your scripts can keep working as it was before this update, as your `compatibility_version` in your Package.toml will still be set to the older version (i.e. `9.98`, lower than the last version `9.99` which changed it).

 :::tip